|The extreme heat creates a cloudy appearance in the desert, fog, blowing sand, clouds, and/or smog in the valley.|

 |In years past, when we visited Henderson, we dined at this popular restaurant and meeting spot, Elephant Bar.|

-I don’t have the liberty of even taking a bite of such “luxuries” and due to the fact I’m pain-free, I have no desire to taste any items not included in my plan.
-In these past six years, I haven’t had so much as a tiny bite of a cookie, cake or fruit.
+I don’t have the liberty even to take a bite of such “luxuries,” and because I’m pain-free, I have no desire to taste any items not included in my plan.
+I haven’t had so much as a tiny bite of a cookie, cake, or fruit in these past six years.
 Why take the risk?

-Unfortunately, my sister has made a choice to continue to find pleasure in food and, in reality, is unable to prepare the sometimes more elaborate dishes that may require time standing in the kitchen chopping and dicing to put together an occasional interesting dish.
-She has health care helpers preparing her meals, not professional cooks and they prepare only basic meals.
+Unfortunately, my sister has chosen to continue to find pleasure in food and, in reality, cannot prepare the sometimes more elaborate dishes that may require time standing in the kitchen chopping and dicing to put together an occasional interesting dish.
+She has health care helpers preparing her meals, not professional cooks, and they prepare only basic meals.

 I understand how food can be such an important aspect of one’s life.
-As a long time “foodie” I may appreciate that fact all the more.
-As a former avid and enthusiastic cook with an attitude (at the time) that “healthy whole grains,” fruits and starches and were good to incorporate into one’s meals.
+As a long-time “foodie,” I may appreciate that fact all the more.
+As a former avid and enthusiastic cook with an attitude (at the time), “healthy whole grains,” fruits, and starches were good to incorporate into one’s meals.